merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 <span class="extra-info-header">Summary</span>

-**The purpose of this page** is to discuss key findings of the study "**[Adaptive ecological processes and metabolic independence drive microbial colonization and resilience in the human gut](https://doi.org/10.1101/2021.03.02.433653)**" by Watson et al.
+**The purpose of this page** is to discuss key findings of the study "**[Metabolic competency drives microbial colonization and resilience in health and disease](https://doi.org/10.1101/2021.03.02.433653)**" by Watson et al.

 On this page you will find data and ad hoc scripts for important analyses, results of which discussed in the paper.